-''' robertk01 Desktop$ pylint --help-msg=missing-docstring :missing-docstring (C0111): Missing %s docstring Used when a module, function, class or method has no docstring.Some special methods like init doesn't necessary require a docstring.
+''' robertk01 Desktop$ pylint --help-msg=missing-docstring :missing-docstring (C0111): Missing %s docstring Used when a module, function, class or method has no docstring.
+Some special methods like init don't necessarily require a docstring.
 This message belongs to the basic checker. '''